MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-1.md

 ## Cryptcat

 The formula behind crypcat is: cryptcat = netcat + encryption.
-Its basically a netcat variant which provide encryption over TCP/UDP communication with another host...
+It's a netcat variant that provides encryption over TCP/UDP communication with another host...

 Let's play with it..............